-The holders of Series A Convertible Preferred Stock, voting separately, as a class, are entitled to elect two of the ten director nominees.
-Our outstanding shares of Series A Convertible Preferred Stock were originally issued to certain entities affiliated with The Blackstone Group L.P. ("Blackstone") under an Investment Agreement dated November 11, 2015, and amended as of March 13, 2017 (the "Investment Agreement").
-The Investment Agreement and the terms of the Series A Convertible Preferred Stock provide that Blackstone is entitled, as long as it beneficially owns at least 50% of the common stock that it beneficially owned, on an as-converted basis, at the time of its initial investment, to separately designate two nominees for election as a director, whom the Board shall include in its nominees for election, and that only holders of the Series A Convertible Preferred Stock have the right to vote for these nominees.
-The term of each of those nominees, Gregory R. Blank and Chinh E. Chu, expires at the Annual Meeting, and Blackstone has designated Mr. Blank and Mr. Chu as its "Purchaser Designees" (as such term is defined in our charter) to be nominated by the Board as directors to serve until the next annual meeting of stockholders following their election and until their successors are duly elected and qualify.
+The holders of Series A Convertible Preferred Stock, voting separately, as a class, are entitled to elect the two of the ten Our outstanding shares of Series A director nominees.
+Convertible Preferred Stock were originally issued to certain entities affiliated with The Blackstone Group L.P. ("Blackstone") under an Investment Agreement dated November 11, 2015, and amended as of March 13, 2017 (the "Investment Agreement").
+The Investment Agreement and the terms of the Series A Convertible Preferred Stock provide that Blackstone is entitled, as long as it beneficially owns at least 50% of the common stock that it beneficially owned, on an as-converted basis, at the time of its initial investment, to separately designate two nominees for election as a director, whom the Board shall include in its nominees for election, and that only holders of the Series A Convertible Preferred Stock have the right to vote for either of these nominees.
+The term of each of those nominees, Gregory R. Blank and Chinh E. Chu, expires at the Annual Meeting, and Blackstone has designated Mr. Blank and Mr. Chu as its "Purchaser Designees" (as such term is defined in our charter) to be nominated by the Board as a director to serve until the next annual meeting of stockholders following his election and until his successor is duly elected and qualifies.
 The holders of Series A Convertible Preferred Stock will vote separately, as a class, on the election of Messrs.
 Blank and Chu at the Annual Meeting.

-How does the Board recommend that I vote my shares?
+How does the Board recommend that I v ote my s hares?